divark/TSLCompiler/README.md

 1. Open the `build` directory from the `Building` step.
 2. Run `meson test`.
 3. Confirm that all tests are passing as intended.

-# Running
-## TSLCompiler
-1. Open the `build` directory from the `Building` step.
-2. Run `meson compile`.
-3. Verify that there is now an executable in there called `tslcompiler` if you're on Linux or macOS, `tslcompiler.exe` if you're on Windows.
-4. Run `./tslcompiler path/to/input/file`.
-  - For more information on available arguments, consult the [Manual.](docs/USER_MANUAL.md)
-## TSLChecker
-1. Open the `build` directory from the `Building` step.
-2. Run `meson compile`.
-3. Verify that there is now an executable in there called `tslchecker` if you're on Linux or macOS, `tslchecker.exe` if you're on Windows.
-4. Run `./tslchecker path/to/input/file`.